Unibas3D/TreeSketchNet/README.md

 Copyright (c) 2021, Nicola Capece.
 All right reserved.

 The code is distributed under a BSD license.
 See `LICENSE` for information.

+### References
+1. *Creation and Rendering of Realistic Trees.* Jason Weber and Joseph Penn.
+1995.
+InProceedings of the 22nd Annual Conference on Computer Graphics and InteractiveTechniques (SIGGRAPH ’95).
+Association for Computing Machinery, New York, NY,USA, 119–128. [](https://doir.org/10.1145/218380.218427)